PAULTON & DISTRICT SKITTLE LEAGUE

 Play.

 The nine skittles or 'pins' are arranged in a diamond formation at the end of the alley so that the sides are diagonal to the edge of the alley.
 A typical 'diamond' size would be 45 inches from the centre of the front pin to the centre of the back pin.
 Each turn starts with all the skittles standing and consists of three throws down the alley.
 The ball must hit the alley before the 'throw line' and continue down the alley without hitting the sides.
-If the first throw is a "flopper" (all 9 pins down with 1 ball) or second a 'spare' (all pins down with 2 balls), the pins are all reset.
+If the first throw is a "flopper" (all 9 pins down with 1 ball) or second a 'spare' (all pins down with 2 balls), all the pins are all reset.
 It is customary for the home team to employ a 'sticker-up' to reset the pins.
 Normally the game is played by two teams of 6 or 8 players who play a series of 'legs'.
 In a leg each player is allowed one turn of three balls.
 The total number of pins scored by each member of the team are added up and the team with the highest score wins the leg.
 Hitting all 9 pins down with 3 balls is considered a good score.
 The maximum score in one turn is twenty seven, although very rarely achieved.

 Scoring Points.